-Daniel Bermúdez Samper is Professor of Architecture at the Faculty of Architecture and Design, Universidad de los Andes and Principal of Daniel Bermúdez Arquitecto in Bogotá, Colombia.
+Daniel Bermúdez Samper is Professor of Architecture at the Faculty of Architecture & Design, Universidad de los Andes and Principal of Daniel Bermúdez Arquitecto in Bogotá, Colombia.

-He graduated from the Universidad de Los Andes, Bogotá, with a degree in architecture in 1973.
+He graduated from the Universidad de Los Andes, Bogotá, with a degree in architecture (1973).

 He received the Bienal Colombiana de Arquitectura (1992, 1998 and 2004), the Asocreto Concrete Excelence Award (1998, 2002, 2004)), and the “XIII Premio Obras Cemex” award (2004).